PoonitSaini/Git_Commands/Git and Github Commands.md

 5. git reset --hard <-commit hash-> # Reset Commited Changes in local also
 6. git log # To Get All Commits Hash (use Q to Exit)

-# Some OTher Important Commands
+# Some Other Important Commands
 1. cd <-DirectoryName-> # To Change Directory
 3. cd .. # To Exit Directory
 4. mkdir <-Directory Name-> # To Add New Folder in Local